Get

 The 5 Homemade Cat Food Recipes

-Preparing cat food with the ingredients you find in your kitchen is a simple way to ensure your cat receives a healthy and delicious diet.
+Preparing cat food with the ingredients you find in your kitchen is a simple way to ensure your cat receives a healthy and delicious treat.
 This homemade food for cats includes various types of meat, veggies, grains, and supplements to keep your cat nourished and satisfied!
 We will not be including any raw food recipes due to the risk of pathogen contamination from uncooked meat, but we do recommend gently cooking ingredients to retain nutrients.

-These recipes have been approved by a veterinarian because they include only cat-friendly ingredients, however, some of these recipes are not complete and balanced diets to feed your cat on a daily basis.
+These recipes have been approved by a veterinarian because they include only cat-friendly ingredients; however, some of these recipes are not complete and balanced diets to feed your cat on a daily basis.
 These recipes are a great add-on to your cat’s diet.
 They are only meant to be fed on occasion and not as a regular staple diet.
 Please consult your veterinarian to help you decide what is the best diet for your cat.

 1. Our Favorite Easy Salmon Cat Food